RoloEdits/Bingo/README.md

 The app works on a per file basis, so each new chapter, or just any new bingo in general, would have its own file.
 All entries are done on the first sheet.
 Column A is where all names go.
 Column B is where their guesses go.
 The names should be continuous, with no empty row in-between any names.
 If done as such, no names past the break would be analyzed.

-The only valid characters are `Y` for Yes, `N` for No, and `P` for Pass.
-Any other character will be scored as an incorrect match, and their score would suffer from it.
+All characters are valid except for `P` which is reserved to pass on squares.
+In the examples below I use `Y` and `N`, but you could just as easily use `X` and `O`, or any other combination of characters, what's important here is to be consistent and everyone follow the syntax.
 A player can only Pass on the bonus squares.
 If they attempt to Pass on squares they can't, the app will mark it as an incorrect guess by them.
 Case doesn't matter, nor any spaces.

-### Path
+### Getting File Path

 Getting the path to the file is pretty simple.
 In the normal Windows Explorer, you can click the arrow on the top right and more options will cascade.
 Simply click the file to highlight it, and then click "Copy path".
 This will copy it to the clipboard.